umutcalikyilmaz/TxnSP/README.md

 // Prepare the input structure
 TxnSP::SolverInput input;
 input.prb = problem;                                     // Assign the problem instance
-input.DP_SolutionType = TxnSP::Exact;        // Use exact solution method, other option is TxnSP::Approximate
+input.DP_SolutionType = TxnSP::SolutionType::Exact;      // Use exact solution method, other option is TxnSP::Approximate

 // Solve the problem and get the output TxnSP::SolverOutput* output = dps.solve(input);  // Returns a pointer to solution